-Public ownership of water and sewer systems allows local governments to direct and plan economic growth and development.52 A local governing body decides on capital improvements and extensions to new areas.53 It can coordinate the extension of water and sewer lines to reduce
+Public ownership of water and sewer systems allows local governments to direct and plan economic growth and development.
+A local governing body decides on capital improvements and extensions to new areas.
+It can coordinate the extension of water and sewer lines to reduce costs or to serve areas with contaminated private wells or that lack adequate fire service.

 Public ownership of water systems is necessary to promote smart growth.
 Sprawling development can harm the water supply because it changes the natural landscape.
 When rain hits hard pavement, less of it filters naturally into the ground to recharge the underground aquifers that supply water to wells and often connect to rivers, lakes and streams.
-Instead, the rainwater can be diverted into storm drains and discharged into surface waters.55 Overall, this can strain local drinking water sources that rely on groundwater, and it can lead to sewer overflows when stormwater overwhelms wastewater collection systems.56 ipal systems can also have policies that protect residents from paying to extend service outside the municipal limits to new developments, while private companies often force their customers to subsidize new development.58
+Instead, the rainwater can be diverted into storm drains and discharged into surface waters.
+Overall, this can strain local drinking water sources that rely on groundwater, and it can lead to sewer overflows when stormwater overwhelms wastewater collection systems.

-Private water companies make money on costly sprawling systems, and real estate developers frequently partner with them to serve new satellite developments.57 Munic-
+Private water companies make money on costly sprawling systems, and real estate developers frequently partner with them to serve new satellite developments.
+Municipal systems can also have policies that protect residents from paying to extend service outside the municipal limits to new developments, while private companies often force their customers to subsidize new development.

-More broadly, local public control of water utilities is often necessary for successful planning that protects natural resources in that region.59 Private ownership of water utilities can complicate and interfere with planning activities.
-There is no built-in incentive to cooperate with neighboring municipalities and government agencies in protecting water resources, managing watersheds, or working on affordability, equity and sustainability.60
+More broadly, local public control of water utilities is often necessary for successful planning that protects natural resources in that region.
+Private ownership of water utilities can complicate and interfere with planning activities.
+There is no built-in incentive to cooperate with neighboring municipalities and government agencies in protecting water resources, managing watersheds, or working on affordability, equity and sustainability.